 It seems straightforward but I have found that it is largely lacking in many people.
 In this article, I will explore some of the reasons why, and the ways in which, self-responsibility can be so elusive.

-Learned irresponsibility or helplessness
+Learned helplessness (or irresponsibility).

-Learned irresponsibility may be linked to a very lax upbringing – for example, if you had created a lot of chaos in the lives of those around you and your parents constantly made excuses for your behavior.
+Learned helplessness (or irresponsibility) may be linked to a very lax upbringing – for example, if you had created a lot of chaos in the lives of those around you and your parents constantly made excuses for your behavior.
 This is not related to helplessness but instead the belief that every mishap – even when instigated by you – is someone else’s responsibility.
 This may also apply to those who are not necessarily trouble makers but simply over-protected by their caregivers: “Don’t worry, darling, we’ll take care of it.”

-Learned helplessness is often linked to experiencing some major abusive, traumatic or life-threatening events that you could not do anything about – it may be brought about by other people (e.g. violence, betrayal etc.), or, “acts of God” (e.g. tornados, floods etc.).
+Learned helplessness is often linked to experiencing some major abusive, traumatic, or life-threatening events that you could not do anything about – it may be brought about by other people (e.g. violence, betrayal etc.), or “acts of God” (e.g. tornados, floods etc.).
 This type of learned helplessness – usually – needs several of the same kind of experiences in order to become an ingrained pattern of powerlessness.

 Then you have the ‘authority’ figures in society that make the laws (or other rules) you must abide by in order to live in this world (e.g. government and corporations).
 ‘Authority’ can also take the form of ‘experts’ such as, medical and other health care professionals; religious and spiritual leaders; anyone with a higher degree in any field of study, and so on.
-This would involve relinquishing the power or control that you have over your own person to those that you believe know more about you than you know about yourself, due to their expertise.
+This would involve relinquishing the power or control that you have over your own mind and body to those that you believe know more about you than you know about yourself, due to their expertise.
 You are conditioned (i.e. brainwashed) into believing these people have authority over you.

-Some of the ways in which lack of self-responsibility is demonstrated
+Some of the ways in which lack of self-responsibility is demonstrated.

 “You love me and know what’s best for me.”